 "PLUG THE CITY"

 Yangon's street artists have a vast canvas: the walls and shopfronts of a city of six million people.
-Those on Kaba Aye Pagoda Road, a busy north-south route, are favoured for their high visibility.
+Those on Kaba Aye Pagoda Road, a busy north-south route, are favored for their high visibility.

 Graffiti of an electrical socket trailing a wire, usually accompanied by the slogan "Plug the city", became common in Yangon in May, when frustration over chronic power shortages led to nationwide protests.

-"We didn't do it on the people's behalf, but because we ourselves were affected by the lack of electricity," says Twotwenty, 27, the pseudonym for a member of the collective Yangon Street Art, known by its plump, multicoloured tag "YSA".
+"We didn't do it on the people's behalf, but because we ourselves were affected by the lack of electricity," says Twotwenty, 27, the pseudonym for a member of the collective Yangon Street Art, known by its plump, multicolored tag "YSA".